 - Pinch of salt

-In a food processor, combine the almond flour, syrup, flax egg, coconut oil, vanilla, baking powder, and salt.
-Pulse for several seconds, until a ball forms.
+- In a food processor, combine the almond flour, whole wheat pastry flour, baking powder, coconut sugar, ground flax seeds, cornstarch and coconut oil.
+Pulse for several seconds to combine.
+Add water and vodka and pulse again until a ball forms.

 Finally, my food blog friends and are got together to celebrate the joys of Pi Day.
 I’m so excited to share with you these fun recipes.
 Some of them may not be vegan or even vegetarian.
 Feel free to reach out to me if you’d like ideas for veganizing them.

 If you’re a pie fan like, me then I know you’re going this 21-pie salute to the National Pi Day Celebration!

 Chocolate Coconut Cream Pie by Life Made Simple

 Vegan Chocolate Peanut Butter Pie by Namely Marly

 Vegan Peanut Butter Pie by Namely Marly

 Raspberries and Cream Pie via the Real Kitchen Mom

 Pineapple Fluff Pie by The Yellow Bliss Road